LAZAROSKANDYLIOTIS/Evaluation-of-generalization-of-Convolutional-Neural-Networks-trained-with-proxy-tasks/README.md

 │   ├── Thesis_Full_GR.pdf              # Full thesis (theory + experiments) in Greek
 │   └── Thesis_Presentation_GR.pdf      # Presentation slides in Greek
 │
-├── src/                                # Source code for experiments │   ├── proxy_tasks/                    # Self-supervised proxy tasks
+└── src/                                # Source code for experiments
+    ├── proxy_tasks/                    # Self-supervised proxy tasks
-│   │   ├── rotation/                   # Image Rotation Prediction implementation
+    │   ├── rotation/                   # Image Rotation Prediction implementation
-│   │   ├── colorization/               # Image Colorization implementation
+    │   ├── colorization/               # Image Colorization implementation
-│   │   └── inpainting/                 # Image Inpainting implementation
+    │   └── inpainting/                 # Image Inpainting implementation
-│   │
-│   └── downstream_tasks/               # Downstream task evaluations
-│       ├── cifar_10_classification_final_layer/       # Fine-tuning only the last layer on CIFAR-10
-│       ├── cifar_10_classification_whole_model/       # Fine-tuning the entire model on CIFAR-10
-│       ├── cifar_100_classification_final_layer/      # Fine-tuning only the last layer on CIFAR-100
-│       └── cifar_100_classification_whole_model/      # Fine-tuning the entire model on CIFAR-100
     │
-└── weights/                            # Pretrained weights from proxy tasks
+    └── downstream_tasks/               # Downstream task evaluations
+        ├── cifar_10_classification_final_layer/       # Fine-tuning only the last layer on CIFAR-10 image classification
-    ├── cifar100-rotation-bestmodel.pth            # Best model from the rotation task on CIFAR-10
+        ├── cifar_10_classification_whole_model/       # Fine-tuning the entire model on CIFAR-10 image classification
-    ├── cifar100_colorization_bestmodel.pth        # Best model from the colorization task on CIFAR-100
+        ├── cifar_100_classification_final_layer/      # Fine-tuning only the last layer on CIFAR-100 image classification
-    └── cifar100_inpainting_bestmodel.pth          # Best model from the inpainting task on CIFAR-10
+        └── cifar_100_classification_whole_model/      # Fine-tuning the entire model on CIFAR-100 image classification
 ```

 ## 🔁 Usage

-You can run each proxy task from scratch using the code in `src/proxy_tasks/`, or skip training and use the pretrained models provided in the `weights/` directory to directly run the downstream evaluations in `src/downstream_tasks/`.
+To run the downstream classification tasks, you must first train the proxy tasks on the CIFAR-100 dataset using the code in src/proxy_tasks/.
+After training, save the resulting .pth weight files.

-Each downstream folder corresponds to fine-tuning on either CIFAR-10 or CIFAR-100, using either just the final layer or the whole model.
+Then, update the paths in the downstream task scripts with the filenames of your own trained ".pth" models.
+You can choose to evaluate the pretrained models on either CIFAR-10 or CIFAR-100, and select whether to fine-tune only the final layer or the entire model.

+Use the appropriate folder in src/downstream_tasks/ depending on your evaluation setup.